 - Fact Sheet for Recipients and Caregivers - Moderna Vaccine

 - Fact Sheet for Recipients and Caregivers - Johnson & Johnson Vaccine

 What is the difference among the Pfizer, Moderna and Johnson & Johnson vaccines?

 Both Pfizer and Moderna vaccines are messenger RNA (mRNA) vaccines.
 They both use lipid molecules to move the vaccine into the cell, but each company uses different lipids.
-In part due to the lipid ingredient choice, Pfizer vaccine requires a colder temperature for storage.
+In part due to the lipid ingredient choice, the Pfizer vaccine requires a colder temperature for storage.
 Pfizer and Moderna vaccines require two doses.

-Johnson & Johnson vaccine is a viral vector vaccine.
+The Johnson & Johnson vaccine is a viral vector vaccine.
 It uses a modified version of a different, harmless virus to deliver instructions to cells to create antibodies.
-Johnson & Johnson vaccine requires one dose.
+The Johnson & Johnson vaccine requires one dose.

 Are there side effects?

 Most people getting the shot will experience side effects.
 Clinical trial participants reported mild or moderate side effects including fever, soreness at the injection site, body aches, and headaches.
 Symptoms like these are common when getting any vaccine.
 They indicate the body's immune system is preparing to work against the virus if needed.
 Trial participants reported the symptoms were generally more significant after the second shot but went away quickly.
 You may want to plan for a day or two of rest after getting your shots, if possible.

 What should I do if I received the Johnson & Johnson vaccine?

 Adverse reactions to the vaccine have been very rare.
 If you received the vaccine within the last 3 to 4 weeks and develop any of the following symptoms, you should contact your health care provider and seek immediate medical treatment.